Get insider access

 Notable Mentions

 • Beyerdynamic DT 990 PRO: The Beyerdynamic DT 990 PRO are wired audiophile headphones.
 They're better built than the HiFiMan Sundara 2020 and have a more stable fit, but they don't have as immersive of a soundstage.
-They're also not as comfortable as the HiFiMan, which are better suited for long listening sessions.
+They're also not as comfortable as the HiFiMan, which are better suited to long listening sessions.
 See our review

 Recent Updates